My 3-Week Florida Road Trip Itinerary (Nature, Beaches, Cities)

 St. Augustine, the oldest city in the U.S. known for its historic architecture and rich Spanish heritage.

-What kind of car is best for this trip?
+What kind of car should I rent for a Florida road trip?

 Embark on an unforgettable Florida journey through this road trip itinerary